History

 Clotilda

-In the spring of 1860, the Clotilda was loaded with 125 barrels of water, 25 casks of rice, 30 casks of beef, 40 pounds of pork, 3 barrels of sugar, 25 barrels of flour, 4 barrels of bread, 4 barrels of molasses, 80 casks of rum, 25 casks of “dry goods and sundries,” and $9,000 in gold (today $185,000) intended for the purchase of 125 Africans; these provisions were hidden by stacks of lumber that would later be used to build the planks and platforms for the captives’ “beds.”
-The ship set sail on the night of March 3, 1860, under the pretense of bringing a cargo of lumber to the Danish Virgin Islands.
+In preparation for the journey, the Clotilda was stocked with provisions that included 125 barrels of water, 25 casks of rice, 30 casks of beef, 40 pounds of pork, 3 barrels of sugar, 25 barrels of flour, 4 barrels of bread, 4 barrels of molasses, and 80 casks of rum.
+Additionally, $9,000 in gold—equivalent to approximately $185,000 today—was allocated for the purchase of African captives.
+These supplies were concealed beneath stacks of lumber, which would later serve as materials for constructing makeshift planks and platforms to house the captives during their harrowing journey.

 Related posts